EleutherAI/website/content-blog/rotary-embeddings.md

 However the difference in phase cannot provide absolute distance: as a periodic function, it is impo

-#### Derivation
+### Derivation

 We begin with absolute positional information: for each token, we know where it is in the sequence.
 However dot products (and therefore attention) do not preserve absolute positional information, so if we encode that positional information in the absolute position of the embeddings, we will lose a significant amount of information.
-Additionally, absolute position is not particularly meaningful due to the common practice [1, 3, 10, 14] of packing short sentences and phrases together in a single context and breaking up sentences across contexts.
+Additionally, absolute position is not particularly meaningful due to the common practice [1, 3, 9, 15] of packing short sentences and phrases together in a single context and breaking up sentences across contexts.
 Dot products do preserve relative position however, so if we can encode the absolute positional information into the token embeddings in a way that only leverages relative positional information, that will be preserved by the attention function.

 While it is common in machine learning to restrict our attention to the real numbers, for rotary embeddings it is mathematically more convenient to use the complex numbers as the base field for our embedding space.
 Instead of working in the usual $\mathbb{R}^d$, we will work in $\mathbb{C}^{d/2}$ by considering consecutive pairs of elements of the query and key vectors to be a single complex number.
 Specifically, instead of viewing $\mathbf{q}=(q_0,q_1,q_2,q_3,\ldots,q_{d-1})$ as a $d$-dimensional real vector we view it as $\mathbf{q}=(q_0+iq_1, q_2+iq_3,\ldots q_{d-2} + iq_{d-1})\in\mathbb{C}^{d/2}$.
 As we will see, casting it in this fashion will make discussing the rotary embeddings easier.
 If $d$ is odd, we can pad it with a dummy coordinate to ensure things line up correctly.
 Alternatively, we can simply increase $d$ by one.

 Let $\mathbf{q}$ and $\mathbf{k}$ be query and key vectors respectively and let $m$ and $n$ be the absolute positions of the corresponding tokens.
 Let $f(\mathbf{x}, \ell)$ be the function that takes the token embedding $\mathbf{x}$ for a token in position $\ell$ and outputs a new embedding that contains (in some fashion) the relative positional information.
-Our goal is to find a ``nice'' function $f$ that does this.
+Our goal is to find a "nice" function $f$ that does this.
 Once the positional information is encoded, we need to compute the inner product like so:

 \begin{equation}\label{fg}
     \langle f(\mathbf{q}, m),f(\mathbf{k},n) \rangle = g(\mathbf{q}, \mathbf{k}, m - n)